Abraham Lincoln vs. Zombies: Plot

-After his mother Nancy Lincoln falls victim to an illness that requires her to be tied to her bed, vicious and cannibalistic, 10-year-old Abraham Lincoln sees his father Thomas Lincoln commit suicide at her bedside.
-Taking up a scythe, the distraught young Abe tells his mother that he loves her before beheading her.
+After his mother Nancy Lincoln turns into a zombie, 10-year-old Abraham Lincoln sees his father Thomas Lincoln commit suicide at her bedside.
+Taking up a scythe, the distraught young Abe beheads her.
 He then joins others in his community in containing a local zombie outbreak.

 When an adult Abraham Lincoln has become President of a fracturing United States, he is apprised of rumors concerning a prominent Confederate stronghold.
 He is told that a regiment of 30 men had gone to Confederate Fort Pulaski to seize it from the Confederates and only one man returned barely alive.
 When questioning the survivor, Lincoln discovers the soldier has an illness that seems to bring corpses back to life.
 He then personally leads a team of the newly established secret service to accompany him in investigating the fort.

 They get to the fort and are attacked by Confederate survivors led by General Stonewall Jackson as well as by several of the infected people.
 Abe kills one of his men who had been bitten by one of the infected and explains to the others in his party that if they are bitten or scratched by an infected person, or if an infected person's blood makes contact with their mouths or eyes, that they too will become infected and, within twenty-four hours, would no longer be considered "human".
 More are lost when attempting to investigate the surrounding neighborhood, and Abe encounters an old flame turned prostitute Mary Owens who is sheltering her help, including a young Theodore Roosevelt, daughter Sophia and prostitute Annika to protect them from the invasion.

 The group makes their way back to the fort where Jackson refuses to kill the infected, believing them to only be sick and in need of care.
 He claims Lincoln's actions are only against the members of the Confederacy.
 Based on an old Bantu word he'd learned from his mother, Agent Brown names the infected persons "zombies".
 Pat Garrett volunteers to help Abe, and guides them to a nearby plantation that has farming implements and other weapons they can use to combat the threat.